LouisAnhTran/llm-powered-contextual-search-and-summarization-backend/README.md

 ## About The Application :

 This application is designed to efficiently process contextual and semantic search, as well as summarization, on large PDF documents.
-The list of main features offered by the application is below:
+The list of main features offered by the application is shown below:

 - [x] Indexing large documents efficiently using parallel processing and a distributed vector database.
 - [x] Allowing accurate semantic search (not just keyword-based) on those documents.